NullCode1337/NullRAT/README.md

 # NullRAT
 Remote Access Trojan that uses Discord as C&C

-One of the main things about this RAT is, it is under 8mb, so you can upload it without nitro
+It is under 8mb, so you can upload it without nitro

-That's also why it doesn't have too many features compared to other Discord RATs
+As such, only the useful RAT Features are present inside this program

 ## Features:
 - Find the public IP of the victim